EcoTechNews

 Introduction

-Mycelium is the vegetative part of a fungus, consisting of an intricate network of fine white filaments called hyphae.
-These hyphae spread through soil or organic matter, breaking down substances and absorbing nutrients.
-In nature, mycelium plays a crucial role in ecosystems by decomposing organic material and recycling nutrients.
+Mycelium is the root-like structure of fungi, made up of an intricate network of white filaments known as hyphae.
+These hyphae grow through soil or organic matter, where they break down substances and absorb nutrients—playing a vital role in natural ecosystems as decomposers and nutrient recyclers.

 The Rise of Mycelium in Construction